Service Information Letter

 Outside containers (cemetery burial vaults) are required by most cemeteries and are often manufactured of concrete.
 From the cemetery’s perspective, their primary purpose is to prevent the ground from settling.
 A vault is often sealed and protects the casket from the elements.
 Again, this feature is meaningful to most families.

 Cash advances (“outside costs”) are necessary expenses that pertain to the funeral but are not to be confused as part of Macken Funeral Home’s charges.
 They often include cemetery opening & closing fees.
 Flowers are also a cash advanced item.
 Instead of a casket spray a family might opt to order single or matching bouquet(s), arranged in containers..
-To insure a family’s satisfaction, we suggest that they visit the florist of their choice.
+To ensure a family’s satisfaction, we suggest that they visit the florist of their choice.
 Your florist will provide you with many funeral flower options.
 They will also be able to give you accurate information about pricing and availability.

 Stipends (or honorariums) are also a common cash advance such as a clergyperson, musicians – organists and soloists, church custodians, church sound technicians and the American Legion Honor Guard.
 Another cash advanced item are the Certified Death certificate copies.
 We assist families in obtaining certified copies of the death certificate.